Alyssa Eagan, Co-Clerk

 Megan Smith, Secretary

 Megan joined the FCCC Board in October 2019.
 She has a son, Ben, who will be a Triangle and started at FCCC as a Bear Cub.
 Megan is a principal at Offit Kurman and focuses on all legal issues related to domestic relations and family law.
 She also focuses a significant amount of time on non-litigation issues, including mediation and the collaborative resolution process.
 Megan earned her law degree from Villanova, and prior to that earned her Bachelor of Arts in English at Penn State.
 She is admitted to practice law in Pennsylvania and New Jersey.

-Donya Short is an Associate Director in the Clinical Trial Contracting Unit at the University of Pennsylvania, Perelman School of Medicine.
+Donya joined the board in September 2018.
+She is an Associate Director in the Clinical Trial Contracting Unit at the University of Pennsylvania, Perelman School of Medicine.
 She joined the university in 2018 and focuses on drafting and negotiating complex agreements with urgent demands, multiple funders or collaborators, strict regulatory restraints, cutting-edge research, and technology development.

 Donya has nearly 20 years of legal experience, and prior to the University of Pennsylvania, Donya worked in numerous law firms as a Litigation Associate in addition to operating her own law firm for nearly two years.

 Prior to obtaining her law degree from Hofstra University School of Law, Donya earned her Bachelor of Arts in English at Morgan State University.
 She is admitted to practice law in the Commonwealth of Pennsylvania, State of New York, and District of Columbia.